6 Open Study/Research Award for Graduating Seniors

-Applications will only be considered from graduating seniors who will receive their first bachelor’s degrees between December 2021 and August 2022.
+Applications will only be considered from graduating seniors who will receive bachelor’s degrees between December 2022 and August 2023.
 Future career and academic objectives are important considerations and should be addressed in the Personal Statement of the application.

 Accepted Degree Levels